decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

                      it defaults to an empty string.
 - ph (OPTIONAL), an octet string containing the presentation header.
 If not supplied, it defaults to an empty string.
-- disclosed_messages (OPTIONAL), a vector of scalars.
+- disclosed_messages (OPTIONAL), a vector of octet strings.
 If not supplied, it defaults to the empty array "()".
 - disclosed_indexes (OPTIONAL), vector of unsigned integers in ascending order.
 Indexes of disclosed messages.
 If not supplied, it defaults to the empty